-\begin{proof} Item~1 follows immediately from the fact that the size of $\CL(\query)$ is linear in the size of $\query$.
-We turn to item~2.
+\begin{proof} Item~(1) follows immediately from the fact that the size of $\CL(\query)$ is linear in the size of $\query$.
+We turn to item~(2).
 In the proof, we blur the distinction between $T$ and $\pi_b(T)$, denoting it simply as $T$, since the two trees are identical, except for the additional labels in $\pi_b(T)$, which are considered by $\At_{\query}$ but ignored by $\query$.

 Let $\query=X:\F$.
-We show by simultaneous induction on the structure of $\F$ and on the nesting of fixpoint blocks, that for every expression $\psi\in\CL(\F)$ and for every node $x$ of $T$, we have that $\At_{\query}$, when started in state $\psi$, selects $x$ from $T$ if and only if $x\in\Int[T]{\psi}$. \begin{itemize} \item Indeed, when $\psi$ is an atomic proposition, then the claim follows immediately by making use of the transitions in item~1 of the definition of $\delta$. \item When $\psi=\psi_1\land\psi_2$ or $\psi=\psi_1\lor\psi_2$, the claim follows by inductive hypothesis, making use of the first two transitions in item~2. \item When $\psi=\DIAM{\afchild}{\psi_1}$, the 2WATA checks that $x$ has a first child $y=x\cdot 1$, and moves to $y$ checking that $y$ is selected from $T$ starting in state $\psi_1$.
-Then, by induction hypothesis, we have that $y\in\Int[T]{\psi_1}$, and the claim follows.
+We show by simultaneous induction on the structure of $\F$ and on the nesting of fixpoint blocks, that for every expression $\psi\in\CL(\F)$ and for every node $x$ of $T$, we have that $\At_{\query}$, when started in state $\psi$, selects $x$ from $T$ if and only if $x\in\Int[T]{\psi}$. \begin{itemize} \item Indeed, when $\psi$ is an atomic proposition, then the claim follows immediately by making use of the transitions in item~(1) of the definition of $\delta$. \item When $\psi=\psi_1\land\psi_2$ or $\psi=\psi_1\lor\psi_2$, the claim follows by inductive hypothesis, making use of the first two transitions in item~(2). \item When $\psi=\DIAM{\afchild}{\psi_1}$, the 2WATA checks that $x$ has a first child $y=x\cdot 1$, and moves to $y$ checking that $y$ is selected from $T$ starting in state $\psi_1$.
+By induction hypothesis, this holds iff $y\in\Int[T]{\psi_1}$, and the claim follows.